dpgaharwal/URL-Shortener/README.md

 ---

-Whether you're seeking a robust URL shortening solution with in-depth analytics or a practical example of integrating React and Supabase, Lynklytics offers a fully responsive, scalable, and insightful platform.
+Whether you're seeking a robust URL shortening solution with in-depth analytics or a practical example of integrating React and Supabase, Linklytics offers a fully responsive, scalable, and insightful platform.